zebedeeio/beamable-starter/README.md

 ![Untitled](docs/images/Untitled6.png)

-     💡 Note: To use sample microservice you must use the same namespace and key.
+💡 **NOTE:** Note: To use sample microservice you must use the same namespace and key.
 On your microservice, these can be anything you want.

 ## Running the microservice